Astuceman/Daz-Iray-Shaders-and-Lights/README.md

 `Textures`              Use this textures with shaders or as a standalone

   - You need to create this textures by yourself or have the permission of the author
-  - The best value is a picture with 5000x5000 pix and in PNG format
+  - The best value is a picture with 5000x5000 px and in PNG format
-  - DON'T FORGET there is a file size limit : no more than 100 mega
   - With the original texture add if you can, BUMP version (black and white) and NORMAL (blue and purple)
   - For naming convention, see the files and how they are named
-  - Add the source file (PSD for photoshop for example) if the file is less than 100 mega
+  - Add the source file (PSD for photoshop for example) if the file is less than 100 mega.
+DON'T FORGET there is a file size limit : no more than 100 mega.

 # Planed in the future

-- shaders with texture
 - material preset